 For buyers, assuming a car lease can be a good deal, although it’s not without hazards.

-“One of the main reasons to assume a lease is that you’ll find better availability of a specific vehicle,” says Alec Gutierrez, senior market analyst of automotive insight for Kelley Blue Book in Irvine, Calif.
+“One of the main reasons to assume a lease is that you’ll find better availability of a specific vehicle,” says Alec Gutierrez, senior market analyst of automotive insight for Kelley Blue Book.
 “Most car buyers keep a car for three to five years or longer, and most leases last two to four years.
 If you’re looking for a 2-year-old car, you won’t find very many on a used-car lot, but you might find the one you want as a lease takeover.”

-Hall says the most common reason for people to assume a lease is they want a car for a short time.
+The most common reason for people to assume a lease is they want a car for a short time, says Scot Hall, executive vice president of SwapALease.com.
 Some drivers look at a lease assumption as an “18-month test drive” while they decide if they want to own a particular car, Hall says.

 “The lease assumptions we have on our site average 18 to 22 months,” Hall says.
 “You cannot duplicate a short-term lease like that with a leasing company.”